VaclavElias/stride-website-next/wiki/Eleventy.md

 [Eleventy](https://www.11ty.dev/) is a static site generator that uses JavaScript as its templating language.
 It is a very powerful tool that allows us to create a website with a lot of flexibility and customization.
 It is also very easy to use and learn.
-This section will cover the basics of Eleventy and how to use it to create and update content on the Stride website.
+This section will cover the basics of Eleventy configuration on the Stride website.
+Creating and updating the content is described in our [Content](Content) section.

 We used to use **Jekyll** as our static site generator, but we decided to switch to Eleventy because of its flexibility and ease of use.
 We also wanted to use a tool that is more widely used and supported, which is why we decided to switch to Eleventy.